nuxt/website-v2/content/en/integrations/deployments/fume.md

 ---
 # Deploy Nuxt on Fume

-How to deploy Nuxt on Fume
+How to deploy Nuxt on Fume?

 ---